 Effect on the Menstrual Cycle

-There was significant improvement in menstrual cycle with consumption of the fenugreek seed extract.
+There was a significant improvement in the menstrual cycle with the consumption of the fenugreek seed extract.
 On completion of the last visit, 71% of patient had regular cycles, 19% patient reported prolonged cycle and approx. 10% reported primary infertility.
-None of the patient reported irregular cycle at the end of the fenugreek seed extract (Furocyst) dosing schedule.
+None of the patients reported an irregular cycle at the end of the fenugreek seed extract (Furocyst) dosing schedule.

 Effect on Follicular Stimulating Hormone (FSH) and Haemoglobin (Hb)

-Insulin directly acting on ovary, alone or/and along with LH can enhance ovarian androgen production.
-It indirectly also can increase androgen levels by reducing hepatic production of SHBG (sex hormone binding globulin) and IGFBP-1 (insulin like growth factor binding protein) and thus elevates free testosterone and free IGF-I, IGF-II levels (insulin like growth factor).
-Excess androgen impairs folliculogenesis resulting in menstrual disturbance, development of multiple cysts in ovary.
+Insulin directly acting on the ovary, alone or/and along with LH can enhance ovarian androgen production.
+It indirectly also can increase androgen levels by reducing hepatic production of SHBG (sex hormone binding globulin) and IGFBP-1 (insulin-like growth factor binding protein) and thus elevates free testosterone and free IGF-I, IGF-II levels (insulin-like growth factor).
+Excess androgen impairs folliculogenesis resulting in menstrual disturbance, development of multiple cysts in the ovary.
 Insulin resistance increases the risk of development of metabolic disorders including diabetes, hypertension, dyslipidemia and cardiovascular events in these women.

 Furocyst improves insulin sensitivity and, in turn, regulates circulating androgen levels.
 It improves insulin-mediated glucose disposal in women with PCOS.
 Furocyst improved menstrual period in the study subjects and has a regulating effect of insulin on ovarian androgen biosynthesis, theca cell proliferation and endometrial growth.
 It regulates ovarian androgen production leading to disappearance or decrease in size and number of cysts.
 Increase in LH (Luteinizing Hormone)/FSH (Follicle-Stimulating Hormone) ratio has been reported in various studies conducted on PCOD patients.